 Information about proposed new and amended Rules of Professional Conduct currently under consideration by the Board of Trustees or the Supreme Court is listed below.

-Rule 5-110 (Special Responsibilities of a Prosecutor) and Rule 5-220 (Suppression of Evidence) have been amended by order of the California Supreme Court, effective May 1, 2017.
+Rule 5-110 (Special Responsibilities of a Prosecutor) has been amended by order of the California Supreme Court, effective Nov.
+2, 2017.
+Paragraph (D) and related Discussion paragraphs and , which pertains to disclosure obligations of prosecutors regarding exculpatory evidence or information, were added.
 (Read the Court order.)
-For more information, see the State Bar's News Release May 1, 2017.
+For more information, see the State Bar's News Release November 2, 2017.

+The comprehensive review of the Rules of Professional Conduct has concluded.
 The Board of Trustees adopted proposed new and amended Rules of Professional Conduct at its Nov.
 17, 2016 and March 9, 2017 meetings.
 On March 30, 2017, the State Bar submitted the proposed rules to the California Supreme Court.
-You can find links to the docket posting on the California Courts website,
+You can find links to the docket posting on the California Courts website.
+The proposed rules are currently under review by the Court.

 Members of the public can sign up for automatic email notifications concerning this matter at the bottom of the docket posting page.